syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Paging.md

 In normal Paging, data collection is entirely loaded initially to the `SfDataPager`.
 However, the control also allows loading the data for the current page dynamically by setting the [SfDataPager.UseOnDemandPaging](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.DataPager.SfDataPager~UseOnDemandPaging.html# “”) to `true`.

 To load current page item dynamically, hook the [OnDemandLoading](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.DataPager.SfDataPager~OnDemandLoading_EV.html# “”) event.
-In the `OnDemandLoading` event, use the[LoadDynamicItems](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.DataPager.SfDataPager~LoadDynamicItems.html# “”) method to load data for the corresponding page in `SfDataPager`.
+In the `OnDemandLoading` event, use the[LoadDynamicItems](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.DataPager.SfDataPager~LoadDynamicItems.html# “”) method to load data for the corresponding page in the `SfDataPager`.

 The `OnDemandLoading` event is triggered when the pager moves to the corresponding page.
 It contains the following event arguments:

  * [StartIndex](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.DataPager.OnDemandLoadingEventArgs~StartIndex.html# “”): Displays corresponding page start index.
- * [PageSize](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.DataPager.OnDemandLoadingEventArgs~PageSize.html# “”): Displays number of items to be loaded for that page.
+ * [PageSize](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.DataPager.OnDemandLoadingEventArgs~PageSize.html# “”): Displays the number of items to be loaded for that page.

 To load data for the DataPager control dynamically, follow the code example: